green-party-dublin-central/nh-web/site/content/post/cross-guns.md

 ---
 **An Bord Pleanála application**

 An application was made on 1st February 2020 and is going direct to An Bord Pleanála under the Strategic Housing Development legislation.
-Any observations need to be in to An Bord Pleanála within 5 weeks.
+Any observations need to be in to An Bord Pleanála by 8th March 2021.
+A decision from An Bord Pleanála is expected by 24th May 2021.

 **Rental only**